floweiss/SWE3-OR-Mapper/README.md

 For all OR-mapping functionalities the Orm class is used.
 This class contains functions which can be used to create, read, update and delete objects from the database.
 The framework supports 1:1, 1:N and M:N relations between objects.
+All database tables are created by the framework and do not need to be created manually.